exakat/exakat-docs/Reference/Rules/Classes/ShouldUseThis.rst

 Methods should use ``$this`` with another method or a property, or call ``parent\:\:``. `Static <https://www.php.net/manual/en/language.oop5.static.php>`_ methods should call another `static <https://www.php.net/manual/en/language.oop5.static.php>`_ method, or a `static <https://www.php.net/manual/en/language.oop5.static.php>`_ property.
 Methods which are overwritten by a child class are omitted : the `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_ class act as a default value for the children class, and this is correct.
+Note that a method using a class constant is not considered as using the local class, for this analyzer.

 .. code-block:: php